-Fein interviewed Josche Frankenberger last October following the launch of the new generation of Fein Multi-tools in 2017.
+Fein interviewed Josche Frankenberger last October following the launch of the new generation of Fein Multi-tools.
 An experienced prop maker and furniture designer, he answers questions on his work, talks about his workshops and discusses his reasons for using and investing in Fein, nearly two decades on.

 Josche Frankenberger has been self-employed for around 20 years, using the FEIN MultiMaster for over fifteen of those years.
 Josche got involved in the construction of props and furniture through his work as a photographer’s assistant.

 He discovered there was a demand for good stage design – and this rapidly expanded into interior work, set and exhibition stand construction.

 Since the start of 2016, he has been designing furniture in the High Black Forest, Germany.
 He offers workshops where he instructs participants in how to build or restore their pieces of furniture.

 FEIN: You design your furniture, how did you get started in this field?